foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 * `rdk_key.txt`
 * `rdk_sn.txt`

-6: `Run` the `FoxitRDKDemo` project in the simulator or on a physical device.
+6: `Run` the `CompletePdfViewer.xxx` project in the simulator or on a physical device.

 ### Install By Reference